tgerboui/nona-lib/README.md

 ```

-If your node run on a custom port, or on a remote server, you can specify the urls:
+If your node runs on a custom port or on a remote server, you can specify the URLs:
 ```typescript
 import { Nona } from 'nona-lib';